Infinit3i/Cyber-Yankee-2025/Sassy Panda/README.md

 ```

-   This command filters the content of users.txt and extracts the lines that start with valid SHA-256 hashes ($5$), saving them to a new file called valid_hashes.txt.
+This command filters the content of users.txt and extracts the lines that start with valid SHA-256 hashes ($5$), saving them to a new file called `valid_hashes.txt`.

-5. Now that you have the valid hashes in valid_hashes.txt, you can begin cracking the passwords offline using Hashcat.
+4. Now that you have the valid hashes in `valid_hashes.txt`, you can begin cracking the passwords offline using Hashcat.
 Run the following command to start the cracking process with the rockyou.txt wordlist:

 ```bash
 hashcat -m 7400 -a 0 valid_hashes.txt /usr/share/wordlists/rockyou.txt